THE FRIENDS OF DOWNHILLS PARK

 the park.

-MEMBERSHIP is open to any interested member of the
+MEMBERSHIP is open to any interested member of

 along to our Annual General Meeting.